Injection molding is the widely used manufacturing process to manufacture simple to complex plastic parts.

 Types of Injection Molds

-Now that we know that what factor can influence the decision of certain injection mold type, let find out Types of Injection molds based on the following criteria
+Now that we know what factor can influence the decision of certain injection mold types, let’s find out the Types of Injection molds based on the following criteria

 • Number of parts